ddsbook/blog/2015/drafts/makeover-fixing-a-survey-response-chart.md

     Bannking & Finance,.24,.44,.32
     Utilities,.21,.41,.38", sep=",", header=TRUE, stringsAsFactors=FALSE)

-Next, we need to reshape that something we can work with in ggplot, which is pretty straightforward with `tidyr`:
+Next, we need to reshape that into something we can work with in ggplot, which is pretty straightforward with `tidyr`:

     :::r
     unisys_breach_likelihood %>%
       gather(Response, percent, -Industry) -> lik

-That takes the three response columns and collapses it into one.
+That takes the three response columns and collapses them into one (wide-to-long, as it were).
 So, it goes from:

                 Industry likely not_likely dont_know_or_hold
     1          Retailers   0.44       0.19              0.37